amirsheikamir/Learning-Java-Basics/OOPS/Polymorphism/README.md

+# Polymorphism :
-# Polymorphism : `Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.
+Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.
 Like we specified in the previous chapter; Inheritance lets us inherit attributes and methods from another class.
-Polymorphism uses those methods to perform different tasks.`
+Polymorphism uses those methods to perform different tasks.
 ***
- ## types of polymorphism
+ ## Types of Polymorphism
   - compile time Polymorphism. : compile time decide which constructor take.
   ---

-     ` Poly - many `
+      Poly - many
-     ` morphism - forms `
+      morphism - forms
        * method overriding : Two methods having same name but diff. arguement, data type of arguement.

 - Runtime Polymorphism :